Why Your Diet and Mental Health Matter

 Also, remember that dieting in itself can cause stress and anxiety, so try not to obsess if you don’t stick to the plan 100%.
 If you do fall off the wagon, remember the CICO diet rule and simply move a little extra that day to burn off what you ate, then try to be better at the next meal (not the next day).
 You can also try online therapy to help you get through the tough times.

 Cut out processed foods from your diet, replace them with brain-friendly diets.
 Check how you feel.
-If you feel great, you may be up onto something.
+If you feel great, you may be up to something.
 Keep it up.